GIScience/gis-training-resource-center/content/Module_4/en_module_4_mdg_aa_ex_4.md

 - Take the time to familiarise yourself with the exercise and the provided material.
 - Prepare a white-board.
 It can be either a physical whiteboard, a flip-chart, or a digital whiteboard (e.g. Miro board) where the participants can add their findings and questions.
 - Before starting the exercise, make sure everybody has installed QGIS and has downloaded __and unzipped__ the data folder.
-- Check out [How to do trainings?](https://giscience.github.io/gis-training-resource-center/content/Trainers_corner/en_how_to_training.html#how-to-do-trainings) for some general tips on training conduction
+- Check out [How to do trainings?](https://giscience.github.io/gis-training-resource-center/content/Trainers_corner/en_how_to_training.html#how-to-do-trainings) for some general tips on conducting trainings.

 ### Conduct the training